Pietermaritzburg railway station

 Pietermaritzburg Railway Station is the main railway station serving the city of Pietermaritzburg (/ˌpiːtərˈmærɪtsbɜːrɡ/), South Africa.
 It is located on Railway and Pine Streets in the South Western corner of the city centre.
-The station is a stop on long-distance passenger rail services operated by Shosholoza Meyl.

 Historically, the station is famous as being the place where Mahatma Gandhi was thrown off a train for riding first class in 1893.
+The station is also a stop on the erratically run long-distance passenger rail service, operated by Shosholoza Meyl.